rhezab/smile/docs/configuration.md

 - `VITE_BRANCH_NAME` is the name of the branch the most recent commit was made on
 - `VITE_GIT_LAST_MSG` is the last commit message
 - `VITE_DEPLOY_BASE_PATH` is the most important variable in the file because it configures your [deployment path](/deploying.html#using-github-as-a-project-organizing-tool) or where you code will appear on the server.
 It is built up out of the configuration options above.
-- `VITE_DEV_PORT_NUM ` is a rough guess about what port Vite will try to use during develeopment (i.e., when you run `npm run dev`).
-This isn't actually used for anything so it is fine if it is incorrect.
+- `VITE_DEV_PORT_NUM ` is what port Vite will try to use during development and local integration testing (i.e., when you run `npm run dev`).
+Defaults to `3010`.
 - `VITE_DEPLOY_URL` is the expected URL for your application.
 When you run the deployment this is set to the final URL of your hosted server.
 When debugging locally (`npm run dev`) this is set to the URL you open in your browser to develop/debug.

 ##### Docs Deployment Config (`.env.docs.local`)

 This file configures where the <SmileText/> documentation will be deployed to.
-This options should generally be shielded from public repositories.
-Also note that these variable names do not begin with `VITE_` meaning the are not accessible to your Javascript experiment.
+These options should generally be shielded from public repositories.
+Note that these variable names do not begin with `VITE_` meaning they are not accessible to your Javascript experiment.

 ```
 # this file is not tracked by github and contains